 Variations of Meniere’s disease exist.
 In some cases, individuals experience only dizziness without any hearing problems.
 At other times, individuals experience hearing loss, tinnitus, and ear fullness without any dizziness.

 Treatment of Meniere’s disease may be medical or surgical.
 Both treatments have the goal reducing the frequency or eliminating the episodes of vertigo.
 Medical treatment of Meniere’s disease varies depending on the individual.
 In approximately 80% of cases medical treatment is effective in alleviating the attacks of dizziness.

 The goal of controlling the fluid pressure changes of the inner ear is accomplished by lowering the fluid level in the inner ear itself.
-To do this, patients are placed on a low sodium diet with the goal of achieving a 2,000 - 2,500 mg. sodium intake per day.
+To do this, patients are placed on a low sodium diet with the goal of achieving a 2,000 – 2,500 mg. sodium intake per day.
 It is suggested that no sodium be added to the food either while cooking or at the table.
-In addition to a low sodium diet, a water pill (diuretic) is sometimes prescribed.

 Sometimes medications that make the balance system less susceptible to dizziness are used.
 These medications are known as labyrinthine or vestibular suppressants.
 Some of these medications include Meclizine (Antivert), Promethazine (Phenergan), Prochlorperazine (Compazine), and Diazepam (Valium).
 Vestibular suppressants are taken on an as needed basis.
 Specifically, vestibular suppressants are taken when a patient feels that an attack of vertigo is about to begin or shortly after the start of an attack of vertigo.